j5py/j5py/documents/portfolio-en.md

 1. A few years of experience in Data Collection and Support, followed by an intensive journey in Information Security
 1. Given the amplitude of Penetration Testing studies, focused on Cloud-native Technologies for tangible results
     1. Since mid-April 2025, Web Developer for a platform dedicated to IoT Security, an enriching opportunity
-        1. **Starting mid-April 2026, at the end of my 12-month contract, available to contribute effectively to new projects** :satellite:
+        1. :bookmark: **Starting mid-April 2026, at the end of my 12-month contract, available to support new projects** :satellite:

 <br />